Emerald Advisers LLC Raises Position in BRP Group, Inc. (NYSE:BRP)

 Other hedge funds have also recently modified their holdings of the company.
 Eagle Bay Advisors LLC purchased a new position in BRP Group in the 2nd quarter worth $28,000.
 Royal Bank of Canada raised its stake in BRP Group by 54.0% in the 1st quarter.
 Royal Bank of Canada now owns 3,258 shares of the company’s stock worth $89,000 after acquiring an additional 1,143 shares during the last quarter.
 Legal & General Group Plc raised its stake in BRP Group by 9.8% in the 2nd quarter.
 Legal & General Group Plc now owns 7,455 shares of the company’s stock worth $199,000 after acquiring an additional 666 shares during the last quarter.
 AQR Capital Management LLC purchased a new position in BRP Group in the 2nd quarter worth $206,000.
 Finally, Amalgamated Bank purchased a new position in BRP Group in the 2nd quarter worth $232,000.
 Institutional investors own 84.84% of the company’s stock.

+In other news, Director Jay A. Cohen acquired 2,800 shares of the stock in a transaction that occurred on Friday, September 17th.
+The shares were bought at an average cost of $30.50 per share, for a total transaction of $85,400.00.
+Following the acquisition, the director now owns 3,614 shares in the company, valued at approximately $110,227.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, Chairman Lowry Baldwin sold 150,000 shares of BRP Group stock in a transaction dated Monday, December 6th.
+The stock was sold at an average price of $36.35, for a total value of $5,452,500.00.
+The disclosure for this sale can be found here.
+35.93% of the stock is owned by company insiders.

 BRP has been the subject of a number of research analyst reports.
-Raymond James raised their target price on BRP Group from $38.00 to $43.00 and gave the stock an “outperform” rating in a research note on Thursday, November 11th.
 Wells Fargo & Company raised their target price on BRP Group from $39.00 to $45.00 and gave the stock an “overweight” rating in a research note on Tuesday, November 9th.
-Morgan Stanley started coverage on BRP Group in a research note on Thursday, October 28th.
+Jefferies Financial Group started coverage on BRP Group in a research note on Thursday, November 18th.
+They set a “hold” rating and a $39.00 price objective for the company.
+TheStreet upgraded BRP Group from a “d+” rating to a “c-” rating in a research note on Thursday, September 2nd.
+Raymond James lifted their price objective on BRP Group from $38.00 to $43.00 and gave the company an “outperform” rating in a research note on Thursday, November 11th.
+Finally, Morgan Stanley started coverage on BRP Group in a research note on Thursday, October 28th.
 They set an “equal weight” rating and a $43.00 price objective for the company.
-TheStreet upgraded BRP Group from a “d+” rating to a “c-” rating in a research note on Thursday, September 2nd.
-Finally, Jefferies Financial Group started coverage on BRP Group in a research note on Thursday, November 18th.
-They set a “hold” rating and a $39.00 price objective for the company.
 One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and four have assigned a buy rating to the company.
 According to data from MarketBeat.com, the company has an average rating of “Hold” and a consensus price target of $36.86.

-In related news, Chairman Lowry Baldwin sold 150,000 shares of the business’s stock in a transaction on Monday, December 6th.
-The shares were sold at an average price of $36.35, for a total transaction of $5,452,500.00.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Jay A. Cohen bought 2,800 shares of the stock in a transaction that occurred on Friday, September 17th.
-The shares were purchased at an average price of $30.50 per share, with a total value of $85,400.00.
-Following the purchase, the director now owns 3,614 shares of the company’s stock, valued at approximately $110,227.
-The disclosure for this purchase can be found here.
-35.93% of the stock is owned by insiders.

 BRP Group, Inc markets and sells insurance products and services in the United States.
 The company operates through four segments: Middle Market, Specialty, MainStreet, and Medicare.
 The Middle Market segment provides private risk management, commercial risk management, and employee benefits solutions for mid-to-large size businesses, and high net worth individuals and families.